 reload using the

-The Cisco Nexus 7000 supports the Internet Engineering Task Force
+7000 series devices support the Internet Engineering Task Force (IETF) version

-(IETF) version only.
-As a result, NSF IETF must be explicitly configured under
+only.
+As a result, NSF IETF must be explicitly configured under the routing

-the routing protocols in the Virtual Switching System (VSS).
-No additional
+protocols in the Virtual Switching System (VSS).
+Use the

 Virtual device context (VDC)